-Some hesitancy is normal when going into a new and unknown experience.
-There's a certain amount of courage that's necessary to seek therapy, but I believe that everyone can benefit from it.
+Some hesitancy is normal.
+There is a certain amount of courage that’s necessary to embark on a journey like this.
+But I really believe that everyone can benefit from therapy.
 The experience of having our stories heard is very powerful.
 The clarity it brings enables us to live fuller, more liberated lives.

 If you could pick one or two books that influenced your approach to therapy what would they be and why?

 The Examined Life by Stephen Grosz is one book that really resonated with me.
 Psychotherapy is so much more than the treatment of symptoms.
 It’s a shared journey of curiosity, understanding, and growth.
 Grosz captured that for me.
 As he explains, "when we cannot find a way of telling our story, our story tells us.”